Kingdom Hearts HD 1.5 Remix: Development

 It was revealed in March 2013 in a Famitsu interview, that 66 tracks spanning across all three games (with a majority of them concentrated in Kingdom Hearts Final Mix) were re-recorded with live instrumentation, as opposed to the original games' use of the PlayStation 2's built-in tone generator for their background music.
 In June 2013, Nomura stated that the original game assets for Kingdom Hearts had been lost some time ago.
 He explained, "[The game data] was lost, so we had to research, and we had to dig out from the actual game what was available and recreate everything for HD.
 We had to recreate all the graphics and it was actually not that easy."
 In July 2017, Nomura spoke on bringing the collection to Xbox One, saying he did not believe there was much demand for it outside of North America, but felt it could be a possibility after Square Enix completed development on Kingdom Hearts III.
 At the X019 event in November 2019, Shinji Hashimoto and Ichiro Hazama announced that the collection, along with 2.5 and 2.8, would be released on the Xbox One in 2020.
 The game released on Windows exclusively via Epic Games Store on March 30, 2021, and later on Steam on June 13, 2024, following the expiration of the exclusivity.

 In October 2021, it was announced that a cloud version of the game was in development for Nintendo Switch as part of Kingdom Hearts HD 1.5 + 2.5 Remix.
+The cloud release was discontinued on June 10 in favor of native ports for the Switch and Nintendo Switch 2, which will be released on October 8, 2026.
+Owners of the cloud versions are entitled to a discount on preorders, and will still be able to access the titles until June 9, 2027.